-There is also a million amazing photo opportunities in the area if your into photography which I’ve added in too 😉
+There are also a million amazing photo opportunities in the area if your into photography which I’ve added in too 😉

 Pretty Much Every Street

-And it’s not just about the house your staying in – the entire city is like a drive through art gallery!!
+And it’s not just about the house you’re staying in – the entire city is like a drive-through art gallery!!

 The Hollywood A-listers hired the era’s most visionary architects to design sleek, modern Palm Springs homes that embraced the desert environment.
 Their creations were suited to the desert climate, with lots of glass and clean lines, using innovative materials to create spaces for indoor/outdoor living”.

 This means no matter where you look there’s some amazing architecture to check out and no matter where you point your camera, you’ve got the perfect shot.

 Take a drive around and check out the houses – the famous Pink Door house is also in Palm Springs!